Showing posts with label BookReview. Show all posts

 Regina

 Ps....
-Both of these decks complement the tools in Chakra Healing & Magick perfectly.
-There are lots of knockoffs online so I added the official websites below.
+Both of these decks complement the tools in Chakra Healing & Magick well.
+There are lots of knockoffs so I added the official websites below.
 Please note, I am not an affiliate and will not earn a commission.

 > The Muse Tarot Deck / The Lightseer's Deck